UtherII/utherii.github.io/README.md

 ### Questions:
  - Do we keep the sections consecutive (except maybe for Source) so we can scroll from one to the other, or do we display just one at time.
 ### What's in the prototype:
- - Mostly working as intended except for the Source section that is not implemented.
+ - Mostly working as intended, except for the Source section that is not implemented.

 ## Summary : Special (and normal) implementations
- - Display informations about special behavior caused by special Trait implementation at the top of the summary.
+ - Display at the top of the summary section informations about behavior caused by special Trait implementation.
 For example :
-   - Operators ==, !=, [], <, <=, >, >=  available for Vec<…>
+   - Operators ==, !=, [], <, <=, >, >=  available for Vec<T>>
    - Can be iterated providing `&'a T` items (IntoIterator<sup>🛈</sup))
    - Automatically copied (Copy)
-   - Can be Sent to other thread (Send)
+   - Can not be sent to other thread (!Send)
  - Display a comma separated list of all the regular traits implementations with shortened notation(see `shortened definition`).
 ### Why:
  - It is especially useful to know that some traits (Send, Copy, Iterators, PartialEq, Add, ...) are implemented on a type since it has a important impact on what you can do with those types.